catspeed-cc/ProtonVPN-server-load/README.md

 **Note:** Currently script is only able to get Tier 2 (premium) servers.
 I am trying to find the API for Tiers 0 & 1.<br />
 **Note:** Currently num_results is not implemented.
 It will take minimal work to get it working.

+# Github:

+This script would exist on GitHub, however my account https://github.com/mooleshacat is flagged and I can't do anything with my organization https://github.com/catspeed-cc/ either.
+This is affecting my ability to create forks and update code on github.
+I am still able to work on my Gitea, but github will not allow me to do anything until my account is unflagged.
+I am in contact with GitHub regarding this issue, but they have not yet responded 48 hours later.
+Unfortunately it may take a month for a response.

 ## Features:

 - Fetch Tier 2 servers from ProtonAPI